Small Claims Court Mediation

 The phone number is: 530-289-3698

-All claims must be filed before the statute of limitations has run.
-The statute of limitations is a legal term that means the time someone has to file a claim.
-The time limit is different depending on the type of the case.
+All cases must be filed before a certain deadline called the statute of limitations.
+Statute of limitations is a legal term for the deadline to file a case.
+The statute of limitations is different depending on the type of case.
 If you were hurt, you have two years from the date of the injury or the date the injury is discovered to file your claim.
 (A child has two years from the date of his or her eighteenth birthday).
-If the defendant broke an oral contract, the plaintiff must file the case within two years of the breach.
+If an oral contract (or oral agreement) was broken, you have two years after the agreement was broken to file your case.
 If there is a written contract, the plaintiff has three years to file the case from the date the defendant breached the contract.
 If you lost money because you were tricked or lied to, you have three years from when you learn of the deceit to file your case.
-It is often difficult to find out when it is too late to file.
+It can be very difficult to determine when the statute of limitations begins to run (even for veteran attorneys).
 It is better to file sooner, rather than later, and let the judge decide.

-Each Superior Court is responsible for one County.
+Each County has its own Superior Court.
 The length of time between when the case is filed and when the hearing is varies for each county in California (and even within each county).
-Usually, the hearing for your small claims court case should be between twenty and seventy days after the case was filed.
-Because of state cuts to the Sierra County Superior Court budget, most hearings are set well past the seventy days.
+Generally, you will go to court between twenty and seventy days after the claim is filed.
+However, because of state cuts to the court’s budget, most hearings are now being set well past the seventy day mark.

 What types of cases are filed in Sierra County Small Claims Court?

 A wide variety of cases can be filed in small claims court.
 The most common types are automobile accidents, property damage, rent deposit disputes, homeowners association disputes, and contractor disputes.

 How can I prepare for my Small Claims Court Hearing?